gdbooks/3DCollisions/Intermission0/README.md

 And it only contains 1 class named ```Collisions```, this is where i put all my collision functions.

 I'm not saying you need to change anything, you should proceed with whatever method makes more sense to you!
 I just wanted to point out what my code is looking like.
+This is what my hierarchy is: